hope-mdy-geo/new/README.md

 ###	Objectives of the Project

--	To describe a system that convert between three Myanmar language fonts with each other using python and web design development framework
+-To describe a system that convert between three Myanmar language fonts with each other using python and web design development framework
--	To transform the same script written in different Myanmar language fonts using this web application.
+-To transform the same script written in different Myanmar language fonts using this web application.
--	To save in time for conversion, this “Universal Font Converter” can be used with not only computer but also mobile phone .
+-To save in time for conversion, this “Universal Font Converter” can be used with not only computer but also mobile phone .
--	To support the users who can write only one font in Myanmar font conversion without knowing the various fonts of sequence ordering
+-To support the users who can write only one font in Myanmar font conversion without knowing the various fonts of sequence ordering
--	To assist users more easily and conveniently for variety of font conversion.
+-To assist users more easily and conveniently for variety of font conversion.

 ## METHDOLOGY